Milton B. Halsey: Later career

 As the army expanded for entry into World War II, In December 1941, he was promoted to temporary colonel and assigned to command the 12th Infantry Regiment at Fort Benning, then named chief of staff for the 29th Infantry Division.
 In May 1942, Halsey was promoted to temporary brigadier general and assigned as assistant division commander of the 44th Infantry Division at Fort Lewis, Washington.

 In January 1944, Halsey was assigned to command the 97th Infantry Division at Fort Leonard Wood, Missouri.
 He led the division during its organization and training for deployment to the Pacific theater.
 When additional divisions were required in Europe after the Battle of the Bulge, the 97th Division was reallocated, and Halsey commanded it during combat in the Central Europe Campaign.
 After the surrender of Germany in May 1945, the division reorganized and retrained in anticipation of entering combat in Japan.
 The Surrender of Japan took place in August, the 97th Division arrived in October, after which it took part in the post-war occupation.
 The awards Halsey received for his Second World War service included the: Army Distinguished Service Medal; French Legion of Honor (Chevalier); French Croix de Guerre with palm; Military Order of the White Lion (Czechoslovakia); and Czechoslovak War Cross.

+(Left to right): Major General Milton B. Halsey, Secretary of Army Frank Pace, Lieutenant General Joseph May Swing, and Brigadier General William T. Sexton stand in front of the Sixth Army Headquarters on September 16, 1952.

 Halsey served as chief of staff for First Service Command at South Boston Army Base from October 1945 to July 1946.
 He was promoted to temporary major general in January 1946, and held this rank until the following July.
 In July 1946, he returned to Japan, first as commander of the U.S. Army Yokohama Command, then as chief of staff for Eighth United States Army.
 He was again promoted to temporary major general in January 1948, and in February 1949 was assigned as assistant chief of staff for plans and operations (G-3) on the staff of the chief of Army Field Forces at Fort Monroe, Virginia.

 In January 1951, Halsey was assigned as deputy commander of Sixth United States Army, which was headquartered at the Presidio of San Francisco.
 Following the June 1951 retirement of Sixth Army commander Albert Coady Wedemeyer, Halsey as acting commander until the arrival of Wedemeyer's permanent replacement in August.
 Halsey retired in January 1953.